David Johnson Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Matchup vs. Tennessee

-- In his two career matchups against them, Johnson has averaged 70.5 rushing yards against the Titans, 56.0 more than his over/under in Sunday's game.
+- In his two career matchups against the Titans, Johnson averaged 70.5 rushing yards per game, 56.0 more yards than his over/under in Sunday's game.

-- Johnson has had a rushing touchdown in every matchup against the Titans, but did not have multiple TDs in any of those games.
+- Johnson, in two matchups versus the Titans, has run for a TD every time, but not more than one in a single contest.

 - Note: Johnson's stats vs. Titans date back to 2016.

-- Allowing 98.6 rushing yards per game, the Titans have the seventh-ranked run defense in the league.
+- The Titans allow 98.6 yards per game on the ground, the NFL's seventh-ranked rush defense.

-- Johnson and the Texans will face off against the NFL's 17th-ranked defense in terms of rushing touchdowns conceded (nine).
+- The Titans have given up nine rushing touchdowns, 17th in the NFL.

 Recent Performances

-- In Week 9 against the Dolphins, Johnson rushed for 11 yards on four carries.
+- Against the Dolphins in Week 9, Johnson rushed four times for 11 yards.

 Johnson's Houston Teammates